William Hare Group: Locations

-William Hare Group has steel fabrication facilities at Bury, Wetherby, Scarborough, Wigan, Newport, Rotherham and in the United Arab Emirates.
+William Hare Group has steel fabrication facilities at Bury, Scarborough, Newport, Rotherham, Thorp Arch and in the United Arab Emirates.
 Coatings are applied at a Grantham site.
 The Derby plant manufactures cold-formed steel components and engineered timber / hybrid structures.

 The Group operates sales and engineering support offices in London, Chennai, Singapore, Seoul and Porto.

 A majority of the firm's staff are employed at overseas subsidiaries and branches.